-Since 2014, the City has reckoned with these questions and successfully increased safety while lightening the touch of the justice system on the lives of New Yorkers.
 A key component of continued success in keeping our city safe is ensuring that the jails that are part of our justice system reflect an approach grounded in dignity and respect.
-To that end, the City is committed to closing the twelve antiquated and dilapidated jails both on Rikers Island and in four of the City's boroughs, building instead four facilities close to courts, families, and services.
-These will constitute a smaller, safer, and more humane approach to this ever-shrinking part of our justice system; offering dedicated space and better connections to families, attorneys, courts, medical and mental health care, education, therapeutic programming, and service providers.
+To that end, the City is committed to closing the twelve antiquated and dilapidated jails both on Rikers Island and in four of the City's boroughs, building instead four Facilities close to courts, families, and services.
+These will constitute a smaller, safer, and more humane approach to this ever-shrinking part of our justice system, offering dedicated space and better connections to families, attorneys, courts, medical and mental health care, education, therapeutic programming, and service providers.

 These major civic structures will give physical form to and support a transformed approach toward criminal justice for New York City that has been catalyzed by the work of formerly incarcerated people, reform advocates, city agencies, legislative bodies, and community and service organizations.
-The Borough-Based Jails Program (BBJ Program) is informed by a focus on the dignity of each person who is in custody in, works in, or visits the facilities.
+The Borough-Based Jails Program (BBJ Program) is informed by a focus on the dignity of each person who is in custody, works in, or visits the Facilities.
 It is grounded in an understanding of the context and continuity of people's lives that requires supportive services such as health care and education-both inside the Facility and linked to the community-and that focuses on the need to reintegrate individuals into their neighborhoods upon release.

-The City of New York is committed to producing buildings of high quality, equal to the immense impact they will have on the lives of individuals, and befitting their prominent locations in New York's boroughs.
-These facilities must be beacons of high-quality civic architecture that integrate into the immediate neighborhood context and are assets to all New Yorkers.
+The City of New York is committed to producing buildings of high quality, equal to the immense impact they will have on the lives of individuals and befitting their prominent locations in New York's boroughs.
+These Facilities must be beacons of high-quality civic architecture that integrate into the immediate neighborhood context and are assets to all New Yorkers.
 This requires the best work of talented architects, engineers, and builders.

-The City will build four modern, humane facilities located in Manhattan, Brooklyn, the Bronx, and Queens that will house no more than 3,300 people and will require 3,544 beds to allow for operational flexibility of the Department of Correction (DOC).
-The Department of Design and Construction (DDC) has awarded separate design-build contracts for five early works packages at all four sites.
-DDC plans to award a separate design-build contract for each of the four structures.
-This Request for Proposals (RFP) is for the design and construction of the Bronx Facility.
+The City will build four modern, humane Facilities located in Manhattan, Brooklyn, the Bronx, and Queens that will require 4,160 beds to allow for operational flexibility of the Department of Correction (DOC).
+The Department of Design and Construction (DDC) plans to award a separate design-build contract for each of the four structures, as well as five early works packages at all four sites.
+These Project Requirements are for the Manhattan Facility (the Project).

-1. EXECUTIVE SUMMARY NYC BBJ PROGRAM
+NYC BBJ PROGRAM 1.
+EXECUTIVE SUMMARY 6